Successor Feature Representations: Method: Successor Feature Representations

 then the sequence of function classes corresponding to the iterates converges to the optimum, which corresponds to the optimal Q-function to which standard Q-learning updates would converge to:

-\end{theorem} The proof is provided in Appendix~\ref{sec:proofs} and follows the same flow as for Q-learning.
+\end{theorem} The proof follows the same flow as for Q-learning and is provided in Appendix~\ref{c:appendix_proof_convergence}.
+The main difference is that the convergence of SFRQL is proven up to an additive function $\kappa$ with zero reward, i.e. $\int_\featspace R(\feat)\kappa(s,a,\feat)\textrm{d}\feat=0$.
+More formally, the convergence is proven to a class of functions $[\xi^*]$, rather that to a single function $\xi^*$.
+This is not problematic, since additive functions with zero reward are meaningless for reinforcement learning.

-The previous theorem provides convergence guarantees under the assumption that either $p(\feat_t=\feat|s_t,a_t;\pi)$ is known, or an unbiased estimate can be constructed.
+As stated above, the previous result assumes that either $p(\feat_t=\feat|s_t,a_t;\pi)$ is known, or an unbiased estimate can be constructed.
 We propose two different ways to approximate $\Pr(\feat_t=\feat|s_t,a_t;\pi)$ from a given transition $(s_t, a_t, s_{t+1}, \feat_t)$ so as to perform the $\xi$-update (\ref{eqn:xi_learning}).
 The first instance is a model-free version and detailed in the following section.
-A second instance uses a one-step SF model, called \textit{One-Step Model-based (MB) $\xi$-learning}, which is further described in Appendix~\ref{c:appendix_mb_xi}.
+A second instance uses a one-step SF model, called One-Step Model-based (MB) \sfrqlearning, which is further described in Appendix~\ref{c:appendix_mb_xi}.